 As noted previously, the proposed PUD Amendment reflects the Applicant’s response to current conditions in the residential real estate market and, more specifically, is directed at addressing the strong demand for market-rate rental units that is evidenced by the high absorption rate of new units of this type which recently have been constructed in the Glen Cove Creek area.
 Conversely, there has been a well-documented decline in demand for office space on Long Island, accelerated by conditions brought on during the COVID-19 pandemic.
 This is evidenced by declining absorption rates and overall increased availability in the office market across Long Island.
 The CBRE Long Island Office Q4 2020 MarketView report notes that “Long Island posted negative 325,000 sq. ft. of net absorption in Q4 2020, the third consecutive quarter of negative absorption, raising Long Island’s availability rate to 12.4%.
 Space additions in Q4 of 895,000 sq. ft. greatly outpaced the quarter’s limited leasing activity.”
 Being responsive to these market trends would help the project maintain its momentum and promote its continuing success, while also advancing the economic and fiscal benefits being realized by the City.
 The proposed PUD Amendment, including the relocation of the workforce housing units, would remove the office component within the PUD compared with the Current PUD Plan, to respond to these market trends.
 As acknowledged by the Findings Statement, build-out of the project components be will driven by a response to market opportunities.

 Similar to the Current PUD Plan, the PUD Amendment would contribute significant economic benefits from construction of the project, as well as ongoing operational benefits including on-site employment, property tax revenues, and on-site retail sales.
-Any PILOT is subject to consideration and approval by the IDA.
+The Applicant currently anticipates pursuing a PILOT and other financial assistance from the IDA regarding the additional proposed 79 units in Block E/F. Any PILOT is subject to consideration and approval by the IDA.

 Demographics